AriKaminski/AriKaminski/README.md

 - 🔭 I’m currently working on becoming a python developer.
 I have several projects and am currently working on school work.
 - 💬 Ask me about PC building, PC gaming, and the Philadelphia Eagles.
 - 📫 How to reach me: You can reach me at arkaminski93@gmail.com .
+I also stream every now and then on twitch.
+My twitch username is Vanski_Pog

 - ⚡ Fun fact: I own a 12 year old pitbull rescue named Van.
 Here is a picture of him in my front yard.